 2. BE AWARE OF TRANSPARENCY

 I correct my mistake of staining the first Raised Garden Bed, I sanded the entire thing down to rough up the surface to absorb the new stain and get some of it off.
-I didn't strip it because it was such a light color that was so close to the original color, I didn't think it was necessary.
+Well it didn’t strip it because it was such a light color that was so close to the original color, I didn’t think it was necessary.
 I took 80 grit sandpaper in my Ryobi Cordless Sheet Sander and hit the whole thing.
-I also took my sander to the large garden bed even though it wasn't stained, the wood itself was rougher on it so I just wanted to make it look a little cleaner.
+I also took my sander to the large garden bed even though it wasn’t stained.
+The wood itself was rougher on it so I just wanted to make it look a little cleaner.

-I used the only sealer I could find at Lowe's for outdoor use which was a Helmsman's Varnish.
-I didn't want the beds to be glossy so we bought a satin finish but it still has a lot more gloss than I wanted or was expecting.
-I did even test this on a scrap piece of wood and it didn't seem that glossy.
-If you want a non-glossy finish like I did, I would look for a sealer that has a matte finish and that'll probably be the best bet for a non-glossy finish.
+I used the only sealer I could find at Lowe’s for outdoor use which was a Helmsman’s Varnish.
+I didn’t want the beds to be glossy.
+So, we bought a satin finish but it still has a lot more gloss than I wanted or was expecting.
+The test this on a scrap piece of wood didn’t seem that glossy.
+If you want a non-glossy finish like I did.
+Then I would look for a sealer that has a matte finish and that’ll probably be the best bet for a non-glossy finish.
 The instructions say to use a natural bristle brush for application.
-I didn't have a natural bristle brush on hand so with the test piece, I just used a 2" nylon bristle brush and the application looked just fine so that's what we used.
-One coat all the way around and it's DONE!
+I didn’t have a natural bristle brush on hand so with the test piece, I just used a 2″ nylon bristle brush and the application looked just fine so that’s what we used.
+One coat all the way around and it’s DONE!

 At the end of a project I usually include a small little “lessons learned” section but there were seriously so many mistakes and lessons learned throughout this process that I actually wrote a whole blog post about it.
 If you didn’t catch it last week, make sure to check it out now by clicking here!